stormpath/stormpath-sdk-node/docs/app/views/account.md

   </tbody>
 </table>

 #### Returns

-void; the retrieved collection of [Group](group)s will be provided to the `callback` as the callback's second parameter.
+The retrieved collection of [Group](group)s will be provided to the `callback` as the callback's second parameter.

 ---

 <a name="getGroupMemberships"></a>
 ### <span class="member">method</span> getGroupMemberships(*[options,]* callback)